ian512549/new-nc-flix/README.md

 > _**If you want to run the updates multiple times without going bankrupt, the data will need to be reset.
 We've added a bash script that will run all of the *.sql files in the ./db folder.
 Try running the command `./run-all.sh` from your terminal in the root of this repository.
 This will save the output of each *.sql file in the ./db directory to a \*.txt file of the same name.**_

 ## Task 2

-We need a way to keep track of stock across our stores.
-Each individual VHS tape (very retro, we know), should have it's own `stock_id` so that we know which copy is being rented.
-Also if a copy gets damaged/lost this means we'll know which one it is.
-Stores can (and should) stock multiple copies of the same film.

-1. Create a `stock` table with the following columns:

--   `stock_id` - PK
--   `store_id` - FK
--   `movie_id` - FK

-2. Insert some data into this table.
-You'll want at least 15 rows (but the more the better) and some stores should have multiple copies.
-Here's some information to get you started:

--   The Leeds store has 2 copies of Toy Story, a copy of Pulp Fiction, 3 copies of Highlander and 2 copies of Star Wars episodes IV and IX.
--   The Manchester store has 1 copy of Toy Story, 2 copies of each of the Back To The Future films and a copy of Taxi Driver
--   The Newcastle store has 1 copy of Girl, Interrupted, 2 copies of Pulp Fiction and 1 copy of the Care Bears movie
--   The Birmingham store has 1 copy of each of the Star Wars films (I, IV and IX), 1 copy of Toy Story and 2 copies of the Breakfast Club

-## Task 3

 1. Create a `genres` table with the following data: